About the Journal

 In 2011, a second renewal took place, rendering the journal in a larger, more modern format, providing ample space for the publication of additional building- and construction depictions, as well as supplying the published papers with comprehensive abstracts in English.

-Today, the journal is published under the name ‘Fabrik&Bolig.
-The industrial heritage of the nordic countries’ All publications must pass peer-review, each issue now features full reviews, as well as a regular, dedicated section on industrial architecture and transformation.
-The editorial board consists of both Danish, Norwegian, and Swedish industrial historians drawn from the world of museums, archives, universities, and administrative entities at both the local and state level.
+Untill 2025 the journal is published under the name ‘Fabrik&Bolig.
+The industrial heritage of the nordic countries’ All publications were peer-reviewed, each issue featured full reviews, as well as a regular, dedicated section on industrial architecture and transformation.
+The editorial board consisted of both Danish, Norwegian, and Swedish industrial historians drawn from the world of museums, archives, universities, and administrative entities at both the local and state level.

-Over the years, the target audience has gradually expanded to include architects, engineers, planners and politicians as well as a large segment of citizens with a general interest in the subject matter.
+Over the years, the target audience was gradually expanded to include architects, engineers, planners and politicians as well as a large segment of citizens with a general interest in the subject matter.